erikpukinskis/prototype-narrative-editor/build.md

 Reads a narrative and does what it's told.

+> *Todo: Not sure if the recompile step is really working/idempotent*

     library.give('build', function(folder, compile) {
       recompile = function(names) {
         indent('Rebuilding library (' + names + ':')